Pain Management

 Swelling and inflammation then tends to set in about 1-2 days after the surgery.
 We typically aim to treat postop pain with a host of different medications that work via different mechanisms and on different pain receptors in your body.

-These medications include acetaminophen (also known as tylenol), non steroidal anti inflammatory medications (such as ibuprofen, meloxicam, diclofenac, or celecoxib), neuropathic medications (such as neurontin or pregabalin), and opioids (such as tramadol or hydrocodone).
+These medications include acetaminophen, non steroidal anti inflammatory medications, neuropathic medications, and opioids.
 Steroids and muscle relaxants can also play a role on occasion.

 By targeting several different pain pathways we can effectively treat pain and help make our patients as comfortable as possible for their recovery period.
 If a patient is experiencing pain several weeks to months after surgery they may be referred for a chronic pain management consultation with our anesthesia-trained pain physician team.